 To our Guidance Counselor, Ma’am Agnes dela Peña, if by chance you will stumble into this article, I’d like to say thank you again.
 I wouldn’t be where I am now without you.

 Our job plays a vital role in our lives.
 We work for a living, unless you are born with a silver spoon in your mouth.
 We should take good care of our job by being productive and delivering output ahead of time.
-Remember: If you can’t deliver, your company might lose a client and if you don’t have clients, you will lose your job and if you lose your job?
+Remember: If you can’t deliver, your company might lose a client and if you don’t have clients, you might lose your job and if you lose your job?
 Think about your family.

 For freshers, look for a job that best interests you.
 Don’t mind about the salary at this point, just get the job and gain experience.
 Eventually, you will get the pay that you deserve.